How Much Does Electricity Cost in Your State?

 Rank | State | Average residential electricity rate (cents/kWh)* |

-*Based on latest data from the Energy Information Administration (EIA)
+*Based on the latest data from the Energy Information Administration (EIA)

 How much does electricity cost per month?

-The average monthly electricity bill in the US is $149 per month (not including fixed fees) based on utility rates for September 2023.
+The average monthly electricity bill in the US is $154 per month (not including fixed fees) based on utility rates for early 2025.
 This figure includes all housing types and sizes.
-However, electricity costs tend to vary by the size of the house and the number of people living in it.
+However, electricity costs tend to vary based on:

 The average bill also depends on local utility rates and electricity consumption.